 Click No or Yes as it applies to you concerning your address.
 Click “No” if you’ve not changed your address and kept the direct deposit details they used to pay you the last payment.
 Click “Yes” to enter your new address.

-You must always update your account and supply Service Canada with the most up-to-date information to ensure your next EI payment arrives without delay.
+You must always update your account and supply Service Canada with the most up-to-date information to ensure your next EI payment arrives promptly.

 Before proceeding to the next step, you must confirm your decision by clicking “I Accept.”